FlavScents AInsights Entry for 1-octen-3-ol (CAS: 3391-86-4)

 8. Practical Insights for Formulators

-1-octen-3-ol is valued for its ability to impart a natural mushroom note, enhancing the authenticity of savory flavors.
-It synergizes well with other earthy and green notes, such as those from hexanal or cis-3-hexenol.
-Formulators should be cautious of its potency, as overuse can lead to an overpowering metallic note.
-It is often under-used in complex flavor systems where its subtlety can enhance overall realism.
+1-octen-3-ol is valued for its ability to impart a natural, earthy character to both flavors and fragrances.
+It synergizes well with other green and mushroom notes, enhancing overall complexity.
+Formulators should be cautious of its strong impact, as overuse can lead to an overpowering or metallic note.
+It is often under-utilized in non-traditional applications, where it can add unexpected depth.

 Citation hooks: FlavScents; industry practice